What to Do About Health Insurance When You Lose a Job

-COBRA vs. Marketplace Insurance
+COBRA vs. Marketplace

 If you’ve ever been laid off from a job with health insurance, you’re probably familiar with COBRA continuation coverage.
 The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives employees losing a job the right to continue health insurance benefits for a certain period of time (typically up to 18 months) at an increased personal cost.

-Under Obamacare, the government’s Health Insurance Marketplace provides individuals a way to shop for coverage on your own, to see how individual and family plan prices compare to COBRA and decide which option makes sense for you.
+Under the ACA, the government’s Health Insurance Marketplace provides individuals a way to shop for coverage on your own, to see how individual and family plan prices compare to COBRA and decide which option makes sense for you.
 Keep in mind; the choice is no longer to have insurance through COBRA or have no insurance at all.
 Simply going without coverage is no longer an option.
 Even if you are in-between jobs, if you are in-between health insurance coverage, you risk owing a hefty fine.